EnterpriseTrainingCenter/Windows-Server/Instructions/General/Configuring-Active-Directory-Domain-Services-as-an-additional-domain-controller.md

 These are the steps to configure Active Directory Domain services remotely.

 1. Open a terminal.
-1. Create a PowerShell session.
+1. Create a remote PowerShell session.

     ```powershell
     <#